-FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) 1934 OF THE SECURITIES EXCHANGE ACT OF For the quarterly period ended Ap oril 3, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) 1934 OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission file number: 000- 30789 Entegris, In (Exact name of registrant as specified Delaware (State or other jurisdiction of incorporation or organization) 41-1941551 (I.R.S.
-Employer Identification No.) 129 Concord Road, Billerica, Massachusetts (Address of principal executive offices) 01821 (Zip Code) (978) 436-6500 (Registrant's telephone number, including area code) [None] (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant (1) has filed all reports required to be file ng the preceding 12 months (or for such shorter period that the registrant was required to firements for the past 90 days.
-Yes ⊠ No □ Indicate by check mark whether the registrant has submitted electronically and posted of a submitted and posted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) strant was required to submit and post such files).
-Yes \square No \square the o Indicate by check mark whether the registrant is a large accelerated filer, an accelerated lefinitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" ì Larg e accelerated filer \Box Accelerated filer X Non -accelerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12 b-2 of the Exchange Act).
-Yes \square No \boxtimes Indicate the number of shares outstanding of each of the issuer's classes of common sto ck, as of the latest practicable date.
-Common Stock, \$0.01 par value per share Outstanding at April 27, 2010 131,337,053 shares ==
+FORM 10-Q X QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE 1934 CURITIE ES EXCHANGE ACT OF י For the quarterly period ended April 3, 2010 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SEC 1934 CURITIE CS EXCHANGE ACT OF ı For the transition period from to Commission file number: 000-30789 Entegris, Inc. (Exact name of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 41-194 (I.R.S.
+El Identificat mployer 129 Concord Road, Billerica, Massachusetts (Address of principal executive offices) 018 (Zip C (978) 436-6500 (Registrant's telephone number, including area code) [None] (Former name, former address and former fiscal year, if changed since last rep ort) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 ng the preceding 12 months (or for such shorter period that the registrant was required to file such reports irements for the past 90 days.
+Yes ⊠ No □ 1934 Indicate by check mark whether the registrant has submitted electronically and posted on its corporate ired to be submitted and posted pursuant to Rule 405 of Regulation S-T ( $\S 232.405$ of this chapter) during that the registrant was required to submit and post such files).
+Yes $\square$ No $\square$ See 1 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accepted definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 1 elerated file 2b-2 of the er, or a smaller reporting company Exchange Act. у.
+Larg ge accelerated filer Accelerated filer X Non -accelerated filer Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exch nange Act).
+Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the late est practicab ole date.
+Class Common Stock, \$0.01 par value per share Outstanding at 131,337,05